Are your workouts feeling flat? We've all been there and when mixing up your workouts doesn't inspire, it's often hard to know what to do next.

 Then try drinking a protein shake before you train!

 Taking a shake before your workout provides your body with many plateau-fighting benefits that will help you reignite your training.
-Firstly, the BBCA's provided in whey protein will help fuel your muscles and prevent unnecessary potential muscle breakdown, whilst simultaneously increasing protein synthesis.
-Simply put, it will help your muscles last throughout the workout and enable the protein consumed pre and post workout to synthesize more productively.
+Firstly, the branced chain amino acids or BCAA's provided in whey protein will help fuel your muscles and prevent unnecessary potential muscle breakdown, whilst simultaneously increasing protein synthesis.
+Simply put, it will help your muscles last throughout the workout and enable the protein consumed pre and post workout to synthesise more productively.

-Secondly, the protein powder will help boost intra-workout anabolism and prevent post workout catabolism.
+Secondly, the protein powder will help boost intra-workout anabolism and prevent post workout catabolism, which is when your body starts to breakdown muscle and utilise amino's for energy.
 Subsequently, your body will be able to return to an anabolic-muscle growing state faster.
 Returning to this anabolic state more efficiently, will significantly help with recovery whilst also helping ward off that draining, deflated feeling.